qlalberta/09-sql-joins-relations/PORTFOLIO-ASSIGNMENT.md

 Once you both have a few issues logged, start writing code together.

 The Driver will work on the Navigator's codebase.
 The Navigator can talk them through what is where, and how changes should be made, and the Driver can implement them.
+When an issue is complete, the Driver should push the changes to a branch on their fork, do a PR from their fork's branch to their fork's master, and then merge the branch.

 Switch after you've worked through a few issues.
 Switch back again (and again) if time allows.
+When you are done, each person should send a PR from their fork's master to the upstream repo.